Each Board Director is appointed by the Governor of South Carolina. The Board is comprised of the following members in each of the categories.

 *recommendation submitted to Governor for Second full term (3/8/2017 to 3/7/2021)

-Medical Director of Roger C Peace Rehabilitation Hospital of the Greenville Health System, overseeing a CARF accredited Spinal Cord Injury Program.
+Medical Director of Roger C Peace Rehabilitation Hospital of the Prisma Health System, overseeing a CARF accredited Spinal Cord Injury Program.
 He is Board Certified in Physical Medicine and Rehabilitation completing his residency training at University of Pittsburgh.
 Dr. Kopera earned a Masters Degree in Public Health at the Medical College of Wisconsin.
-He serves as Medical Director for Employee Health and Wellness for the Greenville Health System's greater than twelve thousand employees.
+He serves as Medical Director for Employee Health and Wellness for the Prisma Health System's greater than twelve thousand employees.
 Additional interests include ongoing research projects in Driving Rehabilitation in collaboration with Clemson University.
 Dr. Kopera is the Ombudsman for University of South Carolina Greenville School of Medicine and is an International Medical Classifier for Paralympic Cycling.

 Two SC citizens who have a spinal cord injury or a family member with a spinal cord injury